What is Urbanism?

 Actual theories for future urban development would encounter a complex scientific process in organising, designing and reconstructing existing urban agglomerations.

 Existing, giant urban agglomerations with more than 100 km in the diameter, with several millions of square meters of hundred stories buildings, developed traffic systems and industrial production are based on very sophisticated technologies which required sophisticated technical knowledge and scientific researches.

 More millions of inhabitants have very different sociological needs and problems in every big city with different ethnic and economic system, require special sociological, political and economic knowledge.

 Government management of these urban communities is the problem for political and communal management.

-At last, actual cities and their surroundings, have very complex and different ecological problems of protecting the global environment in tolerant equilibrium for actual and future generations.
+At last, actual cities and their surroundings have very complex and different ecological problems of protecting the global environmental equilibrium for current and future generations.

 Urbanism and urban planning activities must concern and be further developed on the bases of very large scientific expertise in Urbanism as a special field of urban planning theories and practice.

 That is why the urbanism shouldn’t be the concern of only spatial and town planners.
 Urbanism has to be the principal concern of the complex team of different specialist with the leadership of well-educated and experienced urbanists.
 Urbanism is a scientific field that delivers the design of urban settlements.

 If you wanted to check what is the current description of Urbanism not really clearly defining our profession you can see Wikipedia work in progress.
 However, Wikipedia’s description needs re-work.